-This will not simply be a history of great men, important dates, and significant conflicts, but will be inclusive in terms of looking at the cultures, experiences, societies, and histories of a broad swath of humanity over time.
-This course will also rely on the use of primary sources (sources created or written in the time period being studied-what people at that time had to say about a given subject or issue.)
-This will allow you to learn how to interpret history for yourself as we investigate the periods and regions covered in this course.
-Secondary sources, written interpretations of history which use primary sources and other secondary sources to provide that interpretation, such as your text, will also be used.
+This course will also rely on the use of primary sources (sources created or written in the time period being studied what people at that time had to say about a given subject or issue.)
+This will allow you to learn how to interpret history for yourself as we investigate the periods covered in this course.
+Secondary sources (written interpretations of history which use primary sources and other secondary sources to provide that interpretation, such as your text) will also be used.